IntegrativeMechanobiologyLaboratory/iTACS/AnViM/opt/MSM/README.md

-Make sure the gfortran is installed on the computer `sudo apt-get install gfortran`
+Make sure the gfortran is installed on the computer `sudo apt install gfortran`